Aziz-saidane/First-Steps-with-Micro-ROS-ESP32/README.md

 # First-Steps-with-Micro-ROS-ESP32

 This project is inspired from the core tutorials to install the micro-ROS build system: https://micro.ros.org/docs/tutorials/core/first_application_rtos/
+It works for ROS2 Foxy and solves some problems encountred in the process.

 # Installing the micro-ROS build system